mdbauer/new-site/content/research/workinprogress.md

 ---

-**Climate Policy Curves**
-with Martin Hänsel, Moritz Drupp, Gernot Wagner and Glenn Rudebusch.

 **Where is the Carbon Premium?
 Global Performance of Green and Brown Stocks**
 with Daniel Huber, Glenn Rudebusch, and Ole Wilms.

+**What's Green in a Stock?
+Event Studies of Climate Policy Announcements**
+with Eric Offner and Glenn Rudebusch.